Brimey/Rekishi/README.md

-# Twitcher
+# Rekishi
-Twitcher is a tool used to collect chat records from a stream and analyze the chat for specific word(s) and which user said the word(s).
+Rekishi is a tool used to collect chat records from a stream and analyze the chat for specific word(s) and which user said the word(s).

 ## Contributing
 Pull requests are welcome.
 Please make sure to update tests as appropriate.